Early detection is key

 Our gynecologic cancer team uses the most innovative techniques for screening, diagnosis, and treatment, including complex surgery for advanced and recurrent gynecologic malignancies, minimally invasive surgery, intraperitoneal chemotherapy, and radiation therapy.

-Treatment for gynecologic cancer can include surgery, radiation therapy, chemotherapy, or a combination of all three—depending on the cancer type, its extent (stage), location, and your overall health.
+Treatment for gynecologic cancer can include surgery, radiation therapy, chemotherapy treatment, or a combination of all three—depending on the cancer type, its extent (stage), location, and your overall health.

 Radiation therapy, sometimes called radiotherapy, is the careful use of radiation to safely and effectively treat cancer by controlling its growth and relieving pain.
 We use two of the most advanced technologies—3D conformal radiotherapy (3D-CRT) and intensity-modulated radiation therapy (IMRT)—to provide external beam radiation therapy, which involves a series of daily, painless outpatient treatments for 5 to 6 weeks.